TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Script Selection
 ----------------

+.. _scriptsdropdown:
 .. figure:: images/scripts-dropdowns.png
    :width: 500
    :align: center

-   The Script Sellection dropdown boxes
+   The Script Selection dropdown boxes

 Scripts dropdown box
-  This contains a list of folders in the ``Kookaberry Scripts/KookaBlockly`` folder.
+  Shown in :numref:`scriptsdropdown`, this drop-down box contains a list of folders in the ``Kookaberry Scripts/KookaBlockly`` folder.

 Choose a script
   This contains a list of **KookaBlockly** scripts within the folder selected in the left-hand box.

 Together these dropdown-boxes allow the selection and loading of any pre-existing KookBlockly script in the **KookaBlockly** folder and sub-folders.

-If an unsaved **KookaBlockly** script is in the workspace, a prompt will appear giving the opportunity to save the existing script to a file before replacing it with the selected script.
+If an unsaved **KookaBlockly** script is in the workspace, a prompt as shown in :numref:`unsaveprompt2` will appear giving the opportunity to save the existing script to a file before replacing it with the selected script.

+.. _unsavedprompt2:
 .. figure:: images/unsaved-script-load.png
    :width: 200
    :align: center